Lesley Miller

 Lesley Miller (born April 18, 1943) is an American singer and songwriter.
 As a recording artist, she released several singles between 1964 and 1969.
 As a backing vocalist, she has recorded for numerous artists such as Frank Sinatra, Sammy Davis Jr., Lena Horne, James Brown, Blood, Sweat & Tears, Burt Bacharach, Barry Manilow, Laura Nyro and Steely Dan.
 On occasion she has been credited as "Leslie Miller".

-She has sung on movie soundtracks, such as the song He Quit Me (written by Warren Zevon as "She Quit Me") for the 1969 film Midnight Cowboy, and "Am I Blue?" from the 1984 film The Cotton Club for which she recorded the singing part of actress Diane Lane.
+She has sung on movie soundtracks, such as the song "He Quit Me" (written by Warren Zevon as "She Quit Me") for the 1969 film Midnight Cowboy, and "Am I Blue?" from the 1984 film The Cotton Club for which she recorded the singing part of actress Diane Lane.

-Miller has also worked extensively as a jingle singer, recording for clients such as State Farm Life Insurance, American Airlines, Budweiser, Coca-Cola, and McDonald's.
+Miller has also worked extensively as a jingle singer, recording for clients such as State Farm Mutual, American Airlines, Budweiser, Coca-Cola, and McDonald's.

 Early life

 Miller was born in Baltimore, Maryland, the eldest of three children of Bernard Miller and Hilda (née Leviton) Miller.
 Her father worked for RCA Records in Publicity and Promotion.

 She was involved with a singing group in high school and sang folk music with some friends, but at the time she was not thinking of music as a career.
 In 1959/1960 the family moved to Mamaroneck, New York.
 After high school she attended NYU in the Bronx (uptown campus) for one year, but felt undirected there and decided not to stay.

 A family friend, Hy Zaret (who wrote the lyrics to "Unchained Melody"), asked her parents if she could sing a demo for him to pitch to Joan Baez, so her mother took her into the city to Aura Recording Studios on 7th Ave.
 As she was singing in the studio, it was recommended to her mother that Lesley study with Helen Hobbs Jordan, a private music teacher with a studio in the original Steinway Hall.
 Miller learned music theory, sightreading, and piano, and after 3 1/2 years she ventured out to try getting some work.